hylang/hy/docs/language/internals.rst

 ``hy.models.Expression`` inherits :ref:`Sequence` for
 parenthesized ``()`` expressions.
-The compilation result of those expressions depends on the first element of the list: the compiler dispatches expressions between compiler special-forms, user-defined macros, and regular Python function calls.
+The compilation result of those expressions depends on the first element of the list: the compiler dispatches expressions between macros and and regular Python function calls.

 .. _hydict: